getting the most from holywell press

 In this increasingly digital and concomitantly ephemeral age, the tactile nature of the printed word and image has retained its power and capacity to leave a lasting impression.
 Creative design, fine quality materials, and beautiful printing with professional finishing all contribute to making print a communications channel worth exploiting.

 From the many visits we have from new and existing customers, we can honestly say that most find a tour around the press an interesting experience.
-Any printer worth its salt would be happy to show you around their premises and give you an insight into the whole process.
-Visiting us will reassure you that we are very different to the faceless propositions offered by a large number of printing companies.
-Holywell has always been a print and design partner, not a supplier.
-Holywell is conveniently located close to Oxford city centre.
+Any printer worth its salt would be happy to show you around its premises and give you an insight into the whole process.
+Visiting us will reassure you that we are very different from the faceless propositions offered by many printing companies.
+Holywell has always been a print and design partner, not a supplier, and we are conveniently located close to Oxford city centre.

 An unprinted, hand-made sample or ‘dummy’ can be provided, so you know exactly what you’ll be getting.
 And as for knowing what you’re getting, ask your printer to supply a run-on quote at the same time as the job cost.
 A large element of the cost in lithographic printing is in the set-up of the machines, meaning a longer print run is often more cost-effective than two or more short-run jobs.

-If you want to print a colour document, make sure you convert graphics, photographs, etc. to CMYK colour.
+If you want to print a colour document, make sure you convert graphics, photographs, etc., to CMYK colour.
 This will show you how the colours may shift when moving from RGB to CMYK.
-For more on the complexities of colour in print and on screen see our blog: A Holywell guide to using colour in print and on screen.
+For more on the complexities of colour use, read our article using colour in print and on screen.

-If you are designing materials yourself or having them designed then we strongly advise you to use professional design software.
-Most commonly used are the Adobe Creative Suite applications but alternatives are QuarkXpress, CorelDraw, Affinity Designer and Sketch (although the latter is more digital design-oriented).
-MS Word and PowerPoint are really not up to the task of producing good print design and even Publisher has its limitations.
+If you are designing materials yourself or having them designed, we strongly advise you to use professional design software.
+Most commonly used are the Adobe Creative Suite applications, but alternatives are QuarkXpress, CorelDraw, Affinity Designer, and Sketch (although the latter is more digital design-oriented).
+MS Word and PowerPoint are really not up to the task of producing good print design, and even Publisher has its limitations.
+We explore the pitfalls of using free tools for print design elsewhere on our blog.

 The best format for supplying print-ready files is PDF.
-When creating a pdf make sure that you include a 3mm bleed if your images extend to the edge of your page(s) and ensure that you embed all fonts.
-Make sure that all images are at least 300dpi at the final size at which they are to be reproduced.
-If you are sending a larger-format file, a pull-up banner for instance, then images can be as low as 150dpi at the final size and still look good.
-Why not download our instructions for creating a pdf within Creative Suite (InDesign specifically)?
+When creating a PDF, make sure you include a 3mm bleed if your images extend to the edge of your page(s) and ensure that you embed all fonts.
+Make sure all images are at least 300dpi at the final size they will be reproduced.
+If you are sending a larger-format file, a pull-up banner, for instance, then images can be as low as 150dpi at the final size and still look good.
+Why not download our instructions for creating a pdf within Creative Suite (specifically for InDesign users)?

 If you would like to visit our factory in Oxford, please call 01865 242098 or contact us using the button below.